 LED Color Temperature Differences Explained

-When it comes to automotive LED lighting we get asked what the difference is between the three white LED color temperatures all the time.
+When it comes to automotive LED lighting we get asked what the difference is between the three white LED color temperatures we offer.
 The answer is relatively simple when you understand the basics of how the color of light is characterized.
-For the sake of keeping the topic to LED lighting, only the colors that are typically used in LED lighting will be discussed.
+For the sake of keeping the topic to automotive LED lighting, only the colors that are typically used in vehicle applications will be discussed.

 What color should I get?

 Color temperature is primarily a style choice, but the human eye does perceive a whiter light as being brighter.
 The image below shows a side by side comparison of our three choices.
 Ultimately it's up to you depending on your lighting goals.
 The higher Kelvin number DOES NOT mean the output will be higher in fact, it is quite the opposite.
 The higher you go in the Kelvin scale the lower the output.

 Can I get a perfect match to my HID or existing LED bulbs?

-Another thing to remember is that other LED sellers will say their LEDs are 6K, but we have found they're more of an 8K color, which tends to be blue/purple.
+Another thing to remember is that a lot of sellers will state their LEDs are 6K, but in fact they're more of an 8K color, which tends to be blue/purple.
 The only way to make sure that you get the best match between products is to purchase your LEDs from us as we have the highest standards in color temperature accuracy.